constval/repook/README.md

 # repook
-An application to manage your report booklet to ease your apprenticeship
+An application to generate your report booklet to ease your apprenticeship